MaleeshaUdan/simple-booking-php/README.md

-# simple-booking-php
+# Simple Booking system developed by using html,css,js and php
-Simple Booking System created using html,css,js and php
+-first create a database and import the dump file